 My love for Greece started during my first visit there in 1985.
 Since then I have returned a few times and enjoyed it every single minute.
-It is easy for me to remember the last time I went to Greece because it was the Summer my father died, 2015.
+It is easy for me to remember the last time I went to Greece because it was the Summer right before my father died, 2015.
 This time was a bit different.

 My love for Greece is very much in the Romantic vein, like Lord Byron, Wordsworth, Coleridge, Keats or Shelley.
 Maybe even in a philosophical vein like Socrates and Plato, like the Stoics.
 In Greece you are transported to the origins of our Western civilization, our education, our way of thinking, dare I say, we haven’t even improved that much the concept of Democracy… other than the obvious -although we might even be regressing on that front since it looks like the state of Florida will not allow convicted felons to vote, as if they were not citizens.

 The special aspect to this visit was that I arrived by boat! (see previous post).
 Our first stop was Methoni.
 This village sits on the farthest South Western corner of the Peloponnese (the mainland) and is therefore a strategic location for anybody passing by.
 Because of this strategic location, there has been a castle there since Medieval times.
 During the Venetian expansion they took over the Ionian sea, up to and including Methoni, building or re-building the tower which manages to be strong yet elegant at the same time.
 Later, the Ottoman Empire took over, and they added their characteristic Byzantine “touch”.
 Eventually the town and the castle passed hands a few more times as it saw action during the Turkish invasion and World War II.
-In this fortress in Ottoman times Cervantes was captured after his participation in the Battle of Lepanto.
+In this fortress in Ottoman times Cervantes was held captive after his participation in the Battle of Lepanto.

 Right between the castle walls with its Venetian coat of arms -The winged lion of St. Mark’s- and the beach is the lovely Methoni Beach Hotel, where Efi served us a couple of delicious Gin and Tonics!
 Since we had swam ashore, we were lucky to find a generous fisherman that gave us a lift to the boat.
 Even though he was a Barça fan and that he did not like Real Madrid, I am grateful for the lift.